opain/Calculating-FUSION-TWAS-weights-pipeline/README.md

 * gcta_nr_robust - GCTA binary released by FUSION that enables robust non-linear optimization.

 * gemma.97.sh - GEMMA v0.97 binary in a wrapper that selects the correct compiler on ROCKS.
+NOTE: You may need to change the file path to the gemma binary so it can find the file regardless of the working directory.